 In order to improve governance and insight, ensure alignment between capability requirements and acquisition, improve senior leadership decision making, and gain better understanding of risks and costs, the Department of the Navy has implemented a "2-pass, 6-gate" process.
-Gates 1, 2, and 3 are "requirement gates", starting prior to Materiel Development Decision which lead to approval of the ICD, the AoA guidance, section of an AoA "optimal" alternative, approval of a CDD, development of a CONOPS, and approval of a System Design Specification (SDS) Development Plan.
+Gates 1, 2, and 3 are "requirement gates", starting prior to Materiel Development Decision which lead to approval of the ICD, the AoA guidance, section of an AoA "optimal" alternative, approval of a CDD, development Plan.
 At System Design (SD) 1 Final Design Review (equivalent to PDR) the system maturity should be at MRL 6.
 Gates 4, 5, and 6, the "acquisition" gates, start after Gate 3, end after Milestone B (initial EMD phase).
 This process results in approval of the SDS, releasing of the RFP, assessing readiness for production, and approval of the Initial Baseline Review.
 Post Gate 4 (and potentially Gate 5) with the SD2 completion (equivalent to CDR) at Milestone B, the system maturity should be at MRL 7.